The model

 Exception isolation

-A raised exception in onerun_code call doesn’t poison the REPL:
+A raised exception in one run_code call doesn’t poison the REPL:

 SystemExit is caught too — its code becomes the call’s exit code, not